dalihub/dali-core/README.md

 To build for desktop first ensure ALL sources are selected:
  - Go to Ubuntu Settings and then to "Software & Updates"
- - In the "Ubuntu Software" tab, ensure ALL software sources are ticked

-(This is required because we install some community-maintained free & open-source software)
+ - In the "Ubuntu Software" tab, ensure ALL software sources are ticked (This is required because we install some community-maintained free & open-source software)
+ - Install Perl Recursive support:

+         $ sudo apt install libfile-copy-recursive-perl

 Then you can create a dali-env folder in your home folder with: